-The mission of SSAE is to promote and disseminate knowledge regarding the profession of architectural engineering, encourage the inteaction of students to share their education and experiences within the architectural engineering field, and provide a valuable communication means between students, faculty, and professionals in the field.
+The mission of SSAE is to promote and disseminate knowledge regarding the profession of architectural engineering, encourage the interaction of students to share their education and experiences within the architectural engineering field, and provide a valuable communication means between students, faculty, and professionals in the field.

 The overall objective of SEAoP is the advancement of the practice of structural engineering in Pennsylvania and to provide a unified voice for structural engineers across the Commonwealth.
 Penn State established the first student chapter by joining SEAoP in 2011.

 The S:PACE is the student arm of Penn State's architectural engineering program for The Partnership for Achieving Construction Excellence (PACE).
-The officers for S:PACE are from the undergraduate AE program and work to bring student enriching activities to the AE construction management program through out the year.
+The officers for S:PACE are from the undergraduate AE program and work to bring student enriching activities to the AE construction management program throughout the year.

 Tau Beta Pi is an engineering honor society, highly regarded in the field.
 The national organization of Tau Beta Pi was founded in 1885 at Lehigh University, and has since grown to include over two hundred collegiate chapters and nearly sixty alumni chapters.
 The Pennsylvania Beta chapter of Tau Beta Pi was founded at The Pennsylvania State University on May 4, 1912 as the twenty-sixth collegiate chapter.